From Born Not Knowing Better

 Instead of giving a discourse on heaven, and all the future blessings of the kingdom, Jesus says he's the only the way to all those blessings: "I am the way and the truth and the life."

-Sometimes we think our way is the only, but Jesus' way really is the only way.
+Sometimes we think our way is the only way, but Jesus' way really is the only way.
 We try our own various ways, like money, like power, like romance.
-As to romance it's probably not good and wise to try and find our way in a romantic relationship.
+As to romance it's probably not good and wise to try and find our way via romantic relationship.
 That's to put too much pressure on the other person, and the relationship.
 Sometimes people even lose their core values and identity when love leads them away from right ways and from themselves.
 Better to know ourselves, our humanity as God sees us, before we start finding yourself in dating and marriage.

 But finding ourselves in Jesus, as our way, as our truth is supreme wisdom.
 He doesn't mind the pressure of our personal relationship with him.
 As Peter said "cast all our care on him for he cares for us."
 Try casting all your cares on your date, your beloved, or even your spouse and see how that goes.
 While we bear each other burdens as Christians, and in relationships especially, God remains our first devotion, our first covenant, our rock of salvation.